 - A consultant served as a third party and helped staff think of questions and processes they might not have considered.

-- Even when process between the boards and staff are generally running smoothly, failure to identify powerful and sometimes non-obvious stakeholders can threaten merger’s success.
+- Even when process between the boards and staff are generally running smoothly, failure to identify powerful and sometimes non-obvious stakeholders can threaten a merger’s success.

 - Board’s interest in merging quickly backfired.